AthenaCore/AwesomeResponsibleAI/README.md

 ###  Standards

+This section features a curated selection of standards related to Responsible AI.

 ### CEN Standards

 The European Committee for Standardization is one of three European Standardization Organizations (together with CENELEC and ETSI) that have been officially recognized by the European Union and by the European Free Trade Association (EFTA) as being responsible for developing and defining voluntary standards at European level.